Family Challenge: Ray Combs and Gene Wood

-The first season of Family Challenge was hosted by former Family Feud host Ray Combs, with veteran game show announcer Gene Wood (who announced on Family Feud during both its original and first revival run, including during Combs' tenure in the latter) serving in that position here.
-Combs was in the midst of a series of physical and emotional injuries that resulted in a significantly large accumulation of debt, foreclosures, chronic pain, and a divorce at the time he hosted Family Challenge, and the new series had given Combs a renewed sense of optimism about his career prospects after his dismissal from Feud.
+The first season of Family Challenge was hosted by Ray Combs, with Gene Wood serving as announcer.
+Combs was in the midst of a series of physical and emotional injuries that resulted in a significantly large accumulation of debt, foreclosures, chronic pain, and a divorce at the time he hosted Family Challenge, and the new series had given Combs a renewed sense of optimism about his career prospects after his dismissal from Family Feud, the show he had hosted from 1988 to 1994.
 After the first season was completed, Combs eventually made two attempts at suicide.
 The latter of the two attempts was successful, as Combs hanged himself in a closet at a Glendale, California hospital on June 2, 1996.

-This was Wood's final permanent game show role.
+During the final two weeks of season 1, Gene Wood was ill and Randy West took over as announcer.
+Out of respect for Ray Combs and his family, Wood decided not to return for season 2.

 Michael Burger and Charlie Glaize

 When the show returned for a second season, the name was changed to The New Family Challenge.
-Michael Burger, who had just joined The Family Channel as a co-host for Home & Family after Chuck Woolery left the show, took over for Combs as host.
-To replace Wood as announcer, the show chose voice actor Charlie Glaize to fill the role.
+Michael Burger, who had just joined The Family Channel as a co-host for Home & Family after Chuck Woolery left the show, took over for Combs as host; voice actor Charlie Glaize replaced Wood as the show's announcer.